-1 FHWA Concurrence Points
+FHWA Concurrence Points

-2 The first FHWA concurrence point is the reason for the study along with several desired outcomes.
-These include the intention to

-- 3 formally adopt specific products into the NEPA process, as outlined by 23 USC 168.
-These products include the Purpose and Need, - 4 Preliminary Screening of Alternatives, Elimination of Unreasonable Alternatives, and Programmatic Mitigation.
+- The first FHWA concurrence point is the reason for the study along with several desired outcomes.
+These include the intention to 2 - formally adopt specific products into the NEPA process, as outlined by 23 USC 168.
+These products include the Purpose and Need, 3 - 4 Preliminary Screening of Alternatives, Elimination of Unreasonable Alternatives, and Programmatic Mitigation.
 The aim is to - 5 incorporate these elements into the NEPA process to ensure a more robust and effective process.
 An additional outcome includes - 6 early and recurring input opportunities for communities and partners to ensure that the process is inclusive and representative of all - 7 interested parties.
-Another identified outcome is the adoption of a specific NEPA strategy, which could either be an Environmental - 8 Assessment (EA) or an Environmental Impact Statement (EIS).
-The NEPA process will commence in the summer of 2023. - 9 The second FHWA concurrence point is the development of the project Purpose and Need, which is a component of any NEPA
+Another identified outcome is the adoption of a specific NEPA strategy, which could either be an Environmental - Assessment (EA) or an Environmental Impact Statement (EIS).
+The NEPA process is anticipated to commence in the summer of 8 - 9 2023.

-10 document, whether it be an EA or EIS.
-The primary function of the Purpose and Need is to determine the range of alternatives that

-11 will be considered in the NEPA document, as well as to set boundaries that will limit the range of alternatives that can be dismissed

-- 12 without detailed study. - 13 The third FHWA concurrence point is the development and evaluation of a conceptual range of alternatives.
-Four conceptual - 14 alternatives and four bridge options are developed and evaluated.
-An initial and detailed evaluation is conducted for the alternatives - 15 and options to compare their potential benefits and impacts for 19 evaluation criteria in six categories consistent with the project - 16 Purpose and Need and WSDOT policies.
-Alternatives are refined during the evaluation, and the most viable alternative and options - 17 are selected to advance into the NEPA process. - 18 The final FHWA concurrence point will be met with FHWA's approval of this report, which provides the project purpose and need, - 19 explains the alternatives evaluation results, identifies the preferred alternative to advance into NEPA, details potential environmental - 20 effects, and recommends a NEPA strategy.
-In compliance with FHWA guidance, Appendix B contains the WSDOT PEL - 21 Questionnaire prepared for this study.
-Appendix A contains the three PEL concurrence documents initiated by WSDOT and signed - 22 by FHWA. - 23 Concurrence Letter 1 Reason for the Study and Desired Outcome (FHWA letter signed and dated 9/8/2022) - 24 Concurrence Letter 2 Purpose and Need (FHWA letter signed and dated 3/2/2023) - 25 Concurrence Letter 3 Alternatives Evaluation (FHWA letter signed and dated 5/11/2023)
+- 10 The second FHWA concurrence point is the development of the project Purpose and Need, which is a component of any NEPA - document, whether it be an EA or EIS.
+The primary function of the Purpose and Need is to determine the range of alternatives that 11 - 12 will be considered in the NEPA document, as well as to set boundaries that will limit the range of alternatives that can be dismissed - 13 without detailed study. - 14 The third FHWA concurrence point is the development and evaluation of a conceptual range of alternatives.
+Four conceptual - 15 alternatives and four bridge options are developed and evaluated.
+An initial and detailed evaluation is conducted for the alternatives - 16 and options to compare their potential benefits and impacts for 19 evaluation criteria in six categories consistent with the project - Purpose and Need and WSDOT policies.
+Alternatives are refined during the evaluation, and the most viable alternative and options 17 - are selected to advance into the NEPA process.
+18 - The final FHWA concurrence point will be met with FHWA's approval of this report, which provides the project purpose and need, 19 - explains the alternatives evaluation results, identifies the preferred alternative to advance into NEPA, details potential environmental 20 - 21 effects, and recommends a NEPA strategy.
+In compliance with FHWA guidance, Appendix B contains the WSDOT PEL - Questionnaire prepared for this study.
+Appendix A contains the three PEL concurrence documents initiated by WSDOT and signed 22 - 23 by FHWA. - Concurrence Letter 1 Reason for the Study and Desired Outcome (FHWA letter signed and dated 9/8/2022) 24 - 25 Concurrence Letter 2 - Purpose and Need (FHWA letter signed and dated 3/2/2023) - Concurrence Letter 3 Alternatives Evaluation (FHWA letter signed and dated 5/11/2023) 26

-1 Outreach and Engagement
+Outreach and Engagement

-WSDOT's outreach approach for this PEL study was consistent with NEPA regulations (40 CFR 1501.8 and 40 CFR 1508.1), which require coordination with agencies that have jurisdiction or specific expertise related to any environmental matters that should be considered under NEPA review.
-WSDOT collaborates with agencies for input on the Purpose and Need, Alternatives Development and Evaluation, environmental resources, and other issues related to resources within their jurisdiction.
-FHWA is the lead federal agency for this PEL.
+- WSDOT's outreach approach for this PEL study was consistent with NEPA regulations (40 CFR 1501.8 and 40 CFR 1508.1), which 2 - require coordination with agencies that have jurisdiction or specific expertise related to any environmental matters that should be 3 - 4 considered under NEPA review.
+WSDOT collaborates with agencies for input on the Purpose and Need, Alternatives Development - 5 and Evaluation, environmental resources, and other issues related to resources within their jurisdiction.
+FHWA is the lead federal - 6 agency for this PEL.